 Suggested iron doses are based on calculation of the amount of elemental iron.
 Different iron preparations (salts) contain different amounts of elemental iron, as follows:

 Safekeeping of all medications, not just iron pills, from young children is important.
 Common medicines and vitamins may be lethal.
 Also see Vitamin Toxicity.
+The most effective measure to prevent iron ingestion is to store iron tablets in areas that are inaccessable to children.

 Gastrointestinal (GI) manifestations such as vomiting and diarrhea (especially when hemorrhagic) are an important feature of acute iron toxicity.
 Pediatric patients who are alert and not vomiting most likely did not ingest a toxic dose of iron; in adults, however, abdominal pain and vomiting may be absent.
 More than four episodes of vomiting suggests significant iron toxicity.
 Hemorrhagic gastroenteritis, even in the absence of a history of iron ingestion, should raise suspicion for iron toxicity.
+The absence of GI symptoms would strongly suggest a non-toxic ingestion.

 Iron poisoning is often classified into five distinct stages, as follows: